 Italy Travel Facts

-Language – Italian.
-English is widely understood in most large tourist areas, however far less so in rural areas.
+Italian.
+English is widely understood in most large tourist areas, but far less so in rural areas.

 Most international visitors to Italy will arrive via air, and the country is well serviced with airports in many regional areas as well as the main cities.
 The main international airports are Rome’s Leonardo da Vinci (FCO), better known as Fiumicino, and Milan’s Malpensa (MPX).
 Many of the budget airlines also fly from various hubs in Europe direct to Venice (VCE), Florence (FLR), Pisa (PSA), Bologna (BLQ), Perugia (PEG), Genoa (GOA), Naples (NAP) and Palermo (PMO).
 It is also possible to enter Italy via train from within Europe, with regular services operating from many larger European cities.

 Citizens of the United States, Canada, United Kingdom, Ireland, Brazil, Israel, Japan, Australia, and New Zealand do not require a visa to enter Italy, provided that they do not intend to stay longer than 90 days or work during their stay.